 The West Bank

-My friend never said exactly the words, “I live in the West Bank”, so it kind of took me by surprise when we were entering into it in the dark of night.
-Not sure how I didn’t put the two together when he said “I live on a settlement”, but to my defense I was still new to the country.
+My friend never came out and said, “I live in the West Bank”, so it took me by surprise when we were crossing the line over in the dark of night.
+Not sure how I didn’t put the two together when he said “I live on a settlement”, but in my defense I was still new to the country.
 So it wasn’t until we were about five minutes away when my eyes widened with (I will admit) a little bit fear but also a lot of excitement.

 And that is how I found myself in the West Bank, Palestinian territory.